GLASTONBURY - THE PLACE

-In this site we are looking at spirit inspired projects.
-Conditions for such projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
-My experience is in Glastonbury, UK, where such conditions exist.
-Whilst this town is not unique, a study of a specific example will be helpful.
+The conditions for the emergece of Intuitively Inspired projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
+Our experience has been in Glastonbury, UK, where such conditions exist.
+Whilst this town is not unique, a study of it as a specific example will be helpful.

 Glastonbury, in Bronze Age times was held to be a holy place; a prominent conical hill, on a remote island surrounded by tidal marshes with only a narrow causeway leading to higher ground in the East.
 In the early first century we find traces of resident hermits and a legend of a visit by Joseph of Arimathea and his young nephew Jesus.
 The place attracted mystics whose prayers reinforced the existing atmosphere.
 The original hermitage grew into an established monastery coming into historical focus in the 10th century with the thriving Benedictine Abbey, its Abbott Dunstan and pilgrim visitors drawn from afar.

 To support the monks and visitors, a small town grew up around the Abbey supplying the services of candle makers, launderers, butchers, bakers and assorted others.
 So we see a spiritual heart supported by a secular town.
 Economic harmony reigned as wealth brought to the monastery by pilgrims and patrons flowed out to support the town.
 The Abbey was a dominant landlord, owning most of the houses, farms and manors for miles around, and many local people were tenants.
 The dependence of the town upon the monks for economic prosperity was accepted, but there could be resentment, when they were seen to be over-authoritative.